JoshuaHenriques/data-structures-and-algorithms/algorithms.md

 * If you’re asked to traverse a tree with in-order, preorder, or postorder DFS
 * If the problem requires searching for something where the node is closer to a leaf

-## Depth First Search
-* Can be used on Trees and Graphs
-* This pattern allows you to traverse a tree or graph using depth as the main factor.

 ## Tries
 * Ideal for efficient retrieval of keys in a dataset of strings.
 It's commonly used for features like autocomplete or spell check.